cvfavano/memory-card-game/README.md

 # memory-card-game

 A simple game to test memory.
-Built with React
+Built with React and PokeAPI.co